Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation

 After perception, we freeze the perception MLLM and optimize only the image generator, while leveraging the pre-trained audio generator from ~\cite{MingUniAudio2025}.
-For image generation, the training procedure contains two sequential stages.
+For image generation, the training procedure contains three sequential stages.
 In the first stage, we pre-train a diffusion-based image generator using a flow matching objective, while keeping the perception MLLM frozen.
 The generator is equipped with multi-scale learnable queries to capture hierarchical visual semantics from textual inputs.
 In the second stage, we extend the model to support image editing by conditioning the denoising process on reference images: the VAE-encoded representations of input images are concatenated with the noisy latent to enforce structural and semantic consistency with the original content.
 Additionally, input word-level captions are encoded via ByteT5 embeddings to enrich textual conditioning.
+In the third stage, we conduct RL training sequentially on image generation and image editing, integrating multi-dimensional objectives, including image realism, instruction adherence, aesthetic quality, and task-specific rewards.